 October 20, 1937, Winnipeg Tribune

 The Park's existence was a quiet one.
-There were no fires, robberies or other mishaps.
+There were no fires, robberies or other major mishaps that made the newspapers.
 The one exception was in October 1937 when it was the scene of protests.

-The contract for Besler's projectionist, a member of the International Alliance of Theatrical Employees Local 299, ended in June 1937.
-He hired a new projectionist from Projectionists Union No. 1 of the One Big Union.
+When the contract for Besler's projectionist, a member of the International Alliance of Theatrical Employees Local 299, ended in June 1937, he hired a new projectionist from Projectionists Union No. 1 of the One Big Union.
 This angered Local 299 and in October they staged three protests outside the theatre.

-Besler called the police and fourteen men were charged with intimidation, later acquitted as the protests were considered information pickets by the judge.
-Because the dispute was primarily between the two unions, he did win an injunction preventing future pickets and $1,000 settlement for lost earnings, which the union never paid.
+Besler called the police and fourteen men were charged with intimidation and later acquitted when the protests were considered "information pickets" by the judge.
+Because the dispute was primarily between the two unions, Besler did win an injunction preventing future pickets and $1,000 settlement for lost earnings which the union never paid.

-July 26, 1940, Winnipeg TribuneThe Park continued in its role as a community space, hosting lectures, church services and fundraising nights for places like the Riverview Community Club and local schools.
-It was a particularly active place during World War II, (Besler was a Veteran of World War I), particpating in numerous drives and fundraising events for the Red Cross and related charities.
+July 26, 1940, Winnipeg TribuneThe Park continued in its role as a community space hosting lectures, church services and fundraising nights for places like the Riverview Community Club and area schools.
+It was a particularly active place during World War II, (Besler was a Veteran of World War I), participating in numerous fundraising events for the Red Cross and related charities.

 December 5, 1942, Winnipeg Tribune

 The 1950s were tough on the theatre industry.
-People were fleeing further into the suburbs and television had become the main form of nightly entertainment.
-Many small theatre chains crumbled and their properties were sold off for demolition or repurposed as bowling alleys or retail stores.
+People were moving further into the suburbs and television had become the main form of nightly entertainment.
+Many neighbourhood theatre chains crumbled and their properties were sold off for demolition or repurposed uses such as bowling alleys.